iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/index.md

 #### 3.1  Anonymization

-The GDPR defines health data and clarifies that it covers \"data concerning health" and treats them as a \"special category\" of personal data which is considered to be sensitive by its nature.
+The GDPR defines health data and clarifies that it covers "data concerning health" and treats them as a "special category" of personal data which is considered to be sensitive by its nature.
 In this sense, IOMED complies with the General Data Protection Regulation (GDPR) of the EU and the Spanish data protection regulations for the processing of these data.
 Moreover, all data that IOMED processes is always anonymized.

 All hospital data, before being processed for any purpose, is anonymized by IOMED.
 The existing unique patient identifiers, such as the patient number, will be discarded and a random unique identifier will be assigned to each user.
 All the personally identifiable information (PII) such as names and surnames of the patient, as well as professional career, family or medical data, telephone numbers, references to places or addresses, email addresses, etc. are discarded and only the anonymized identifier of the person is available in the OMOP CDM database.